-- (If applicable) demount the headrest (1): - Loosen the star knob (42) of the headrest support and remove it. - Pull the headrest up until it is free from the support on the backrest.
+- Loosen the star knob (42) of the headrest suppport and remove it. - Pull the headrest up until it is free from the support on the backrest.

 - Loosen the two upper star buttons (36) of the backrest by hand. - Pull the backrest upwards until it is released from the four brackets (35).